 On a cloud-free day it’s possible to view the Southern Alps all the way to Aoraki / Mount Cook and beyond, a truly inspirational sight!
 The return journey from Luxmore Hut will take around eight to ten hours and you’ll cover 27.6km / 17 miles.
 We can’t rave about the Kepler enough, it has a dynamic range of scenery, from limestone cliffs to mossy verges and is a fantastic way to spend time in the South West World Heritage (Te Wāhipounamu) area, where several of our picks for hiking in New Zealand’s South Island are found.

 We hope you’ve popped clean socks on, got your snacks packed and are ready to lace up your hiking boots after reading about the smorgasbord of hikes on offer in New Zealand!
-If you’re still wanting to learn more about the cornucopia of hikes we have here in New Zealand, check out our guide to lesser-known hikes on our Kiwi shores.
+If you’re still wanting to learn more about the cornucopia of hikes we have or find out the best time of year for hiking in New Zealand we've got a couple of handy guides.
 Considering jumping on a plane and experiencing these views for yourself?
 Get in touch with the lovely Jodi who will be able to tailor a trip to your needs.